student-samikshashinde/Beatbox-player/README.md

 # Beatbox-player 🎵

 ## Overview
 **Beatbox-player** is a frontend-only clone of the Spotify Web Player.
 It recreates the look and layout of the original Spotify interface using clean HTML, CSS, and JavaScript.
-This project focuses on UI/UX and responsive design — no actual music playback or API integration (yet!).
+This project focuses on UI/UX and responsive design.

 > ⚠️ This is a frontend-only project created for learning and portfolio purposes.
 It does not stream music or connect to Spotify APIs.